 The Short Term Assistance and Referral (STAR) Program is “point of entry” for individuals with developmental disabilities and their families to qualify for programs and services available through the State of Alaska.

 Various workshops and training are offered throughout the year to build knowledge and skills for families.
 Parenting, behavior, school rights and responsibilities are just a few of the topics we touch on.
 Check our calendar to see what is coming up soon.

 Parent Navigators work within an intricate web between home, school, medical and community resources we are happy to help you connect the dots outside your area of specialty.
 Understand complex medical conditions, learn best practices for communicating with families, receive a general systems training and more.
 Check out a list of prepared trainings or customize your own.

 Connect with families in similar situations through the Mentor Advocate Partner (MAP) Program at Stone Soup Group.
 Whether you are a new parent looking for an understanding ear or a “seasoned” parent looking to support others, you can find a match here.

-Stone Soup Group can help fill out developmental disability or behavioral health mini grants for up to $2,500 per year to cover expenses not covered by insurance.
-Please be aware, in order to assist with mini grants we request that all supporting documentation is submitted to us by the 10th of each month.
-This allows us time to prepare all necessary materials for the deadline the 15th.
+Stone Soup Group can help fill out a developmental disability or behavioral health mini-grants for up to $2,500 per year to cover expenses not covered by insurance.
+Please be aware, in order to assist with mini-grants, we request that all supporting documentation is submitted to us by the 10th of each month.
+This allows us time to prepare all necessary materials for the deadline of the 15th.

 Whether you live on base, have just transferred to Alaska or are about to transfer out, finding the right resources for your child in the community both on and off base can be confusing.